Héctor Bellerín: 2015–2018: PFA Team of the Year, second FA Cup win

-He signed a new long-term contract before the 2015–16 season and played the entirety of Arsenal's 1–0 win over rivals Chelsea in the 2015 FA Community Shield.
-He was the sole Arsenal player listed in the season's PFA Team of the Year, and came in third place in Arsenal's Player of the Season voting.
-On 21 November 2016, he signed a new long-term contract after agreeing to a deal that ties him to the club until 2022.
+Bellerín signed a new long-term contract before the 2015–16 season and played the entirety of Arsenal's 1–0 win over rivals Chelsea in the 2015 FA Community Shield.
+He was the sole Arsenal player listed in that season's PFA Team of the Year, and came in third place in Arsenal's Player of the Season voting.
+On 21 November 2016, he signed a new long-term contract after agreeing to a deal that tied him to the club until 2022.

 Bellerín featured in the following season throughout Arsenal's victorious 2016–17 FA Cup campaign.
 He played in the Cup final which Arsenal went on to win by a 2–1 margin against Chelsea.
 He was again triumphant in the Gunners lifting the 2017 Community Shield by beating Chelsea 4–1 on penalties.

 Bellerín scored his first goal of Arsenal's 2017–18 season in Arsenal's 3–1 victory over 1.
 FC Köln.
 On 3 January 2018, Bellerín earned a draw for Arsenal against Chelsea with what BBC Sport described as 'stunning injury-time strike' in the 92nd minute, having earlier conceded a penalty for a foul on Eden Hazard.
 Bellerín played the full time match as Arsenal lost the EFL Cup by 3–0 to Manchester City at Wembley.
 On 7 March 2018, Bellerín was ruled out of the Europa League first leg clash against Milan with an unknown return date.